mila-iqia/blocks/docs/tutorial.rst

 We will train a simple MLP with a single hidden layer that uses the rectifier_ activation function.
 Our output layer will consist of a softmax_ function with 10 units; one for each class.
-Mathematically speaking, our model is parametrized by the parameters :math:`\mathbf{\theta}`, defined as the weight matrices :math:`\mathbf{W}^{(1)}` and :math:`\mathbf{W}^{(2)}`, and bias vectors :math:`\mathbf{b}^{(1)}` and :math:`\mathbf{b}^{(2)}`.
+Mathematically speaking, our model is parametrized by :math:`\mathbf{\theta}`, defined as the weight matrices :math:`\mathbf{W}^{(1)}` and :math:`\mathbf{W}^{(2)}`, and bias vectors :math:`\mathbf{b}^{(1)}` and :math:`\mathbf{b}^{(2)}`.
 The rectifier activation function is defined as

 .. math:: \mathrm{ReLU}(\mathbf{x})_i = \max(0, \mathbf{x}_i)

-and our softmax output function is defined
+and our softmax output function is defined as

 .. math:: \mathrm{softmax}(\mathbf{x})_i = \frac{e^{\mathbf{x}_i}}{\sum_{j=1}^n e^{\mathbf{x}_j}}